KordingLab/Bayesball/README.md

 └── lib                         # All .py files called in main.ipynb
 ```

+Everything can be run from the `main.ipynb` notebook.
 Please reach out with any issues or comments.